 The Tennessee Disability Act (TDA) also prohibits disability discrimination in the workplace.
 However, unlike the ADA, the TDA does not require employers to make reasonable accommodations to accommodate a disabled employee.
 Bennett v.
 Nissan North America, Inc., 315 S.W.3d 832, 841-42 (Tenn.
 Ct.
 App.
 2009).
 Thus, if a person's disability "to some degree prevents the applicant from performing the duties required by the employment sought or impairs the performance of the work involved[,]" an employer will not be considered to have discriminated against that person in an action under the TDA.
 Id.Contact The Masker Firm Today

 You do not have to tolerate workplace discrimination because of your actual or perceived disability.
-Contact Nashville disability discrimination attorney Curt Masker for a free online case review at 615-823-1737 or online.
+Contact Nashville disability discrimination attorney Curt Masker for an online case review at 615-823-1737 or online.